Don’t forget about UX in cross-platform designing

 There are a few factors that help you make up your mind about a new restaurant you have just visited.
 You can easily divide those factors into two groups: one would be what you see and the other – what you experience.
-An interesting thing to remember is that they are not equally important, as the design, along with the table setting and the way food is served, may mean nothing when compared with what the food tastes like and how lovely the waiters are.
+An interesting thing to remember is that they are not equally important, as the design, along with the table setting and the way food is served, may mean nothing when compared with what the food tastes like and how lovely the servers are.
 It works the same way when it comes to designing web-based apps.

 Why cross-platform design

 Nowadays, it is no longer possible to predict what kind of platforms users choose to access your website or app from.
-With a growing number of smartphones, smart TVs and many more smart devices, a need for innovative multi-platform design is essential, especially if you care about how many users access your app.
+With a growing number of smartphones, smart TVs and many more smart devices, innovative multi-platform design is essential, especially if you care about how many users access your app.
 Because of different device sizes, designing only one solution will not do the job.
 Can you imagine accessing a desktop-only app from your mobile or mobile-only website from your smart TV?

-- Understand your user
+- 1. Understand your user

-- Think of the size
+- 2. Think of the size

-- Set project goals
+- 3. Set project goals

-- Make sure everyone in your team knows who will use the app and what for
+- 4. Make sure everyone in your team knows who will use the app and what for